 The architecture of De Kort Van Schaik expresses ideas about public space and community and also shows the ability to unravel spatial potential that remains unseen beneath programmatic demands.
 The care that goes into the projects becomes a tangible part of what the buildings convey.

 Central elements in the projects include a thorough and well-informed use of materials with an eye to the integrity of the project as a spatial composition.
 The resulting architecture is generous and clear, providing a space for the life within rather than trying to claim the stage for itself.

 Sander holds a master degree in architecture from the TU Delft since 2006.
 He gained professional experience in London and Rotterdam working for Skidmore, Owings & Merrill (SOM) and De Zwarte Hond.
 In 2011 he cofounded De Kort Van Schaik.
-Sander was guest teacher at the TU Delft and the Academy of Architecture Arnhem.
+Sander was guest teacher at the TU Delft and at ArtEZ University of Arts in Arnhem.